basicsofthebible/basicsofthebible.org/_projects/revelation_reverse.md

 title: 'revelation_reverse'
 caption: Revelation (reverse side of graphic)
 description: >
-  A structure of the book of Revelation (reverse side of graphic), as a series of visions and interludes to better facilitate interpretation of this complex book.
-Includes a tabulation of cross-references with other scripture (from Open Bible), and the chiastic organization (from Bibilcal Blueprints).
+  The structure of the book of Revelation (reverse side of graphic), as a series of visions and interludes.
-  Formatted for large, tabloid-size paper (11x17 in).
 date: 1 Jan 2025
 image:
   path: /assets/img/projects/revelation_reverse.jpg